markNZed/processism-react-three/storyboard.md

 ## 12.3.
 Narration
 When we notice an accumulation of entities, we often start thinking of them as a single, more abstract concept.
 For example, instead of focusing on each individual person, we might think of the group as a whole.

-In our visualization, we now remove the representation of the individual entities within the group and connect those on the boundary to form a new, single blue shape.
+In our visualization, we now remove the representation of the individual entities within the group and join those entities on the boundary to form a new, single blue shape.
 This illustrates the concept of abstraction, where a new level of entity emerges through the relations within the group.

 Now, we can choose to see this new entity as a single, unified shape or as a collection of smaller entities interacting with each other.
 This highlights an important idea: every entity can be seen as being composed of a process.
 This was true for the first entity we looked at, and it will be true for any entity we depict.

 This leads us to a deeper question: Is there a fundamental layer to all these processes?
 We’ll return to that question after we’ve explored more concepts.
 For now, let’s keep in mind that, for all practical purposes, we can think of reality as being made up of processes all the way down.
-Problems: The new entity should be a different color from the particles that compose it

 # 13. Scene: Levels
 ## 13.1.
 Objective